-Maritime arbitration, as a 'preferential' procedural instrument of maritime law, falls therefore under the broader genus of international commercial arbitration, from where, essentially, it draws its legal regulation.
+Maritime arbitration, as a 'preferential' procedural instrument of maritime law, falls therefore under the broader genus of international commercial arbitration (→ Arbitration, international commercial), from where, essentially, it draws its legal regulation.
 This, however, would be an understatement.
 Because of the special nature of maritime law, the procedural dimension of arbitral maritime claims, too, must 'fit in with' their features: in other words, there is a strong need in this domain, for the relationship between substantive law and procedural law to be a symbiosis, and not a hiatus.
 Maritime arbitration should therefore become (and - as we will see - is actually becoming) an 'instrument' for a more effective implementation of maritime law.
 This means that certain specific characteristics of the maritime subject impact on the shape of maritime arbitration, which thus 'departs' from the model of 'general' international commercial arbitration.

-For instance, there is generally little room in this area for questions relevant to conflicts of applicable substantive laws, as maritime arbitrators decide the disputes submitted to their examination on the basis of a set of rules defined as lex maritima or 'general maritime law', which, although comprised, inter alia, by the so-called lex mercatoria, consists of special principles mostly developed through the practices of the maritime industry and the uniform transport law.
+For instance, there is generally little room in this area for questions relevant to conflicts of applicable substantive laws, as maritime arbitrators decide the disputes submitted to their examination on the basis of a set of rules defined as $\rightarrow lex \ maritima$ or 'general maritime law', which, although comprised, inter alia, by the so-called $\rightarrow lex mercatoria$, consists of special principles mostly developed through the practices of the maritime industry and the uniform transport law (Russel J Cortazzo, 'Development and Trends of the Lex Maritime from International Arbitration Jurisprudence' (2012) 43 J.Mar.L.& Com.
+255) (→ Transport law (uniform law)).

 As regards specifically procedural aspects, it is more frequent in the maritime sector to consolidate connected arbitration proceedings.
 This allows the participation of 'third parties' who, while remaining formally outside the arbitration agreement, are substantive 'parties' in the maritime relationships submitted to arbitration.
-For example, such consolidation often occurs in controversies concerning the construction of ships or disputes relating to charter-parties that are linked with each other.
-Moreover, where arbitration clauses are transferred to other parties, they normally do not circulate through contract assignments, but through endorsements on the bills of lading.
-Finally, arbitrators dealing with these matters are mainly 'businessmen' (rather than lawyers) and the proceedings are mostly carried out within specialised arbitration institutions (and not, generally, decided by panels of the ICC or other institutions of commercial arbitration); they apply flexible rules taking into account, first of all, the will of the parties.
+For example, such consolidation often occurs in controversies concerning the construction of ships or disputes relating to charter parties that are linked with each other.
+Moreover, where arbitration clauses are transferred to other parties, they normally do not circulate through contract assignments, but through endorsements on the bills of lading (→ Bill of lading).
+Finally, arbitrators dealing with these matters are mainly 'businessmen' (rather than lawyers) and the proceedings are mostly carried out within specialized arbitration institutions (and not, generally, decided by panels of the International Chamber of Commerce (ICC) or other institutions of commercial arbitration); they apply flexible rules taking into account, first of all, the will of the parties.